Table of Contents

 These extractors are more versatile capable of grinding coffee beans, peanuts and can even make baby food.

 - Great for leafy greens, works excellent on wheatgrass

 - Great yield

-- Slow rpm does not oxidize juice
+- Slow rpm does not oxidize the juice

 - No need to pre-cut leafy greens

-- Small feed chute requires more pre-cutting
+- Small feed chute that require more chopping

 - Large footprint